⚡ Storm or Roof Damage? Get a FREE Estimate

 Why Naperville and DuPage County Face Elevated Storm Risk

-DuPage County sits in one of the most active severe weather corridors in the Midwest.
-The flat terrain allows storm systems to build energy as they cross central Illinois before slamming into the densely populated western suburbs.
-Between 2015 and 2025, DuPage County experienced more than 40 significant hail events with stones one inch or larger.
+DuPage County, home to Naperville, Wheaton, Downers Grove, and dozens of other suburban communities, sits in one of the most active severe weather corridors in the Midwest.
+The geography is significant.
+The flat terrain west of the Fox River Valley allows storm systems to build energy as they cross the agricultural plains of central Illinois before slamming into the densely populated western suburbs with full force.
+Between 2015 and 2025, DuPage County experienced more than 40 significant hail events with stones measuring one inch or larger, making it one of the most hail-impacted counties in the entire state.

-For homeowners in Naperville, Wheaton, Downers Grove, and surrounding areas, understanding this history directly affects when your roof needs inspection and how you approach property maintenance.
+For homeowners in Naperville, Wheaton, Downers Grove, and surrounding areas, understanding this storm history is not just academic.
+It directly affects when your roof needs inspection, how you approach property maintenance, and how much leverage you have when filing insurance claims for storm damage.

 August 2020 Derecho

 The August 10, 2020 derecho produced straight-line winds exceeding 100 mph across DuPage County.
-This rare inland windstorm maintained destructive force across hundreds of miles.
+This was not a typical thunderstorm.
+It was a progressive derecho, a rare inland windstorm that maintained destructive force across hundreds of miles from Iowa through Indiana.
 Tens of thousands of trees were downed across Naperville, Lisle, Woodridge, and Glen Ellyn.
 Power outages lasted over a week in some neighborhoods.
+The damage pattern was distinctive.
+Unlike tornado damage which follows a narrow path, derecho damage was widespread and uniform.
 Properties across entire subdivisions sustained damage simultaneously, overwhelming local contractors and creating an insurance claims backlog that lasted months.
+Many homeowners in Naperville and surrounding communities still have not fully addressed the damage from this event, compounding the impact of subsequent storms.

 Recurring Hail Corridors

-Storm data reveals that Bolingbrook and Woodridge sit in a corridor that has experienced quarter-sized or larger hail at least 15 times in the past decade.
+Storm data analysis reveals that certain DuPage County communities get hit by significant hail with remarkable frequency.
+Bolingbrook and Woodridge sit in a corridor that has experienced quarter-sized or larger hail at least 15 times in the past decade.
 Westmont and Darien face similar frequency.
-The March 2026 event that dropped 4.8-inch stones on Darien is the most extreme recent example, but even smaller events cause cumulative damage that shortens roof life significantly.
+The March 2026 hail event that dropped 4.8-inch stones on Darien is the most extreme recent example, but even smaller hail events cause cumulative damage that shortens roof life significantly.
+When an insurance adjuster tells you your damage is minor, the cumulative history of these repeated events tells a different story.

 Tornado History